-The College of Science has a strong faculty whose research activities are internationally known.
-Over the past five years, seven faculty members of the College of Science have received the Yuan-tseh Lee Outstanding Lectureship; eighteen have received the Ministry of Education Academic Accomplishment Award and National Lectureship, thirty-five have been named NSC Contract Research Fellows, and have received the NSC Award for Excellent Achievement in Research.

-During the past seventy years, we have trained numerous internationally known scientists.
+The College of Science has a strong faculty whose research activities are internationally renowned.
+In the past years, nine faculty members of the College of Science have received the Outstanding Lectureship; nineteen have received the Ministry of Education Academic Accomplishment Award and National Lectureship; and thirty-five have received the NSC Award for Excellent Achievement in Research.
+During the past seventy years, we havetrained numerous internationally well-known scientists.
 Dr. Yuan-tseh Lee, the Nobel Prize laureate, graduated from the Department of Chemistry.
-Thirty-six of our alumni have been elected as Academicians of Academia Sinica.
-Nine alumni have been elected as academicians of the National Academy of Sciences, the National Academy of Engineering and the American Academy of Arts and Sciences in the United States.
+Forty-seven of our alumni have been elected as Academicians of Academia Sinica.
+Seven alumni have been elected as academicians of the National Academy of Sciences, the National Academy of Engineering and the American Academy of Arts and Sciences in the United States.

-- Cultivate professional researchers in the fields of Basic Sciences and Earth sciences. - Consolidate common major subjects between the Basic Sciences and Earth Sciences, improve teaching standards, offer students a diversity of courses and a solid background in research. - Augment teaching and researching facilities, improve standards and global competitiveness so as to become a world-class academic organization. - Enhance international academic collaboration, encourage college faculty to participate in worldwide academic activities and publish papers in prestigious overseas journals so as to further enhance the college's reputation. - 5.
-Encourage college faculty to collaborate in research and to share resources, in order to inspire new ideas in advanced science and technology. - Adjust the grouping of research areas within the college appropriately and develop new research areas in order to reach expectation of the society and the nation.
+Cultivate professional researchers in the fields of Basic Sciences and Earth sciences.
+Consolidate common major subjects between the Basic Sciences and Earth Sciences, and improve teaching standards, offer students a diversity of courses and a solid background in research.
+Augment teaching and researching facilities, and improve standards and global competitiveness so as to become a world-class academic organization.
+Enhance international academic collaboration, encourage college faculty to participate in worldwide academic activities and publish papers in world-class journals so as to further enhance the college's reputation.
+Encourage college faculty to collaborate in research and to share resources, in order to inspire new ideas in advanced science and technology.
+Adjust the grouping of research areas within the college appropriately and develop new research areas in order to reach expectation of the society and the nation.